 In January of 2010, I started using a software organizer on my desktop computer after using the Franklin-Covey paper-based day planner for many years.

 Always being on the lookout for ways to simplify my life and increase my productivity, I starting looking into converting to a software organizer in November-December of 2009.
 This is the time that I’d normally get a new Franklin-Covey calendar for the upcoming year.
 Had I known what I came to discover about the software planner, I would have switched years ago without being concerned about which month I started.

 Although Franklin-Covey does have a software version of their planner, I decided to try a different one that I had gotten as a gift a couple of years earlier.
-This software is an early version of the AnyTime Organizer (newest version).
+This software is an early version of the AnyTime Organizer (link to version 15 – New!).